How long do users stay on your website before clicking away?

 Even something simple like the layout can make a huge difference.

-Even if they aren’t aware of it, your user wants your site to look a certain way.
+Even if they aren’t aware of it, people want your site to look a certain way.

 Take loading time, for example.